:: wayfinding, perception of heading, retinal & optical flow ::

 28,731-747.

-of gaze-eccentricity on steering.
+on road position and steering.
 Journal of Experimental Psychology:

 Applied, 4, 247-258.